Dependency of the Bar Formation Timescale On The Halo Spin: Introduction

 exceeds 0.2, they found that $t_\mathrm{bar}$ depends exponentially on the disk mass fraction as \cite{bland_etal_2023} later proposed a more physically motivated definition of the bar formation timescale, $\tbar$, based on the exponential growth phase of $A_2$ predicted by classical swing amplification theory \citep{binney_2020, bland_etal_2023}: They confirmed the exponential dependence of bar formation on $\fdisk$ and referred to this correlation as the ``Fujii relation.''
 Additionally, they proposed a modified version better suited to their ``high-mass" models:

 where $\tau_\mathrm{H}$ is the Hubble timescale.
-Simulations and observations also indicate that bar formation is slowed in dynamically hotter disks (i.e., with higher Toomre $Q$ values) \citep{ath_sel_1986, sheth_etal_2012, worrak_2025}. \cite{che_she_2025} extended these results by systematically investigating the dependence of $\tbar$ on the Toomre $Q$ parameter and the disk scale height $h_z$.
+The Auriga simulations \citep{grand_etal_2017, grand_etal_2024} exhibit a similar decreasing trend in bar formation timescale with increasing disk mass fraction \citep{fragko_etal_2025}.
+Simulations and observations also indicate that bar formation is slowed in dynamically hotter disks (i.e., with higher Toomre $Q$ values, \citealt{ath_sel_1986, sheth_etal_2012, worrak_2025}). \cite{che_she_2025} extended these results by systematically investigating the dependence of $\tbar$ on the Toomre $Q$ parameter and the disk scale height $h_z$.
 In a wide parameter range ($0.8 \lesssim Q \lesssim 2.0$ and $0.2 \lesssim h_z \lesssim 1.0$ for disks with $R_\mathrm{d} = 3.0\ \mathrm{kpc}$), they confirmed that the Fujii relation remains valid.
 Additionally, they found that $\tbar$ scales approximately linearly with both $Q$ and $h_z$.
 Combining these dependencies, \cite{che_she_2025} proposed the following empirical relation: